BrandonCorey/JS_130_Notes/asynchonous.md

 ### Explanation ###
 **In both examples**
-- The for loop finishes exeuctio before a single function is executed by `setTimeout`
+- The for loop finishes exeuction before a single function is executed by `setTimeout`
 - A closure is being formed with `sec` and the callback definition within `setTimeout`

 **Differences**